wendy-p/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 If your server is not able to provide JWT tokens or you notice some integration issue, you can always disable the feature in the Braze Dashboard.

-Once disabled, any pending failed SDK requests will eventually be retried by the SDK, and accepted by Braze.
+Once disabled, any pending failed SDK requests will eventually be retried by the SDK and accepted by Braze.

 #### Why does this feature use Public/Private keys instead of Shared Secrets?